railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_import_export.rst

 Start exploring OpenERP's use of the CSV format by exporting a modestly complex set of data, the partners and partner addresses in the demonstration data.

-Go to :menuselection:`Sales --> Address Book --> Customers` for a list of partners, and select the records to export by clicking the checkbox on the left of each record.
-Then look for the :guilabel:`Other Options` section on the right of the list and click the :guilabel:`Export` link.
+Go to :menuselection:`Sales --> Sales --> Customers` for a list of partners, and select the records to export by clicking the checkbox on the left of each record.
+Then look for the :guilabel:`More Button` section on the Top of the list and click the :guilabel:`Export` link.
 This pops up the :guilabel:`Export Data` dialog box.
 Select the following fields:

 * :guilabel:`Name`,